 Maximum Damages Under VARA Awarded for Willful Destruction of the Works

 After deciding the works were of recognized stature, it was necessary to determine whether destruction of those works was willful in order to determine the appropriate damages.
 Judge Block’s detailed decision notes Wolkoff was “singularly unrepentant” about ordering 5Pointz to be whitewashed.
 While he refused to provide any “coherent testimony” until threatened with contempt, the testimony Wolkoff did give is damningly clear: “I decided—I alone decided to hire people to whitewash [5Pointz] in one shot instead of waiting for three months.’”
 There appears to be little doubt of Wolkoff’s intent – to ignore VARA’s 90-day notice provision.
-With this evidence in hand, Judge Block ordered the maximum penalty allowed under VARA for willful violations – $150,000 for each destroyed piece.
+With this evidence in hand, Judge Block ordered the maximum penalty allowed under VARA for wilful violations – $150,000 for each destroyed piece.

 “Temporary” Nature of Works Does Not Bar Protection Under VARA